-Best Fine Arts Colleges & Graduate Programs – U.S. News University Directory
+Best Fine Arts Colleges & Master's Programs – U.S. News University Directory

 Fine arts graduate programs provide advanced education in fields such as creative writing, music and theater.
 A fine arts education can prove very rewarding if you are truly dedicated to an art form, and the fine arts colleges listed below produce many exceptional art instructors, art historians, painters, writers, thespians and more.
 You can learn about the top fine arts graduate programs here at U.S. News University Directory.
 Get Matched With Top Arts and Design Schools and Programs

 Are you ready to begin a fine arts degree or certificate program now?
 U.S News University Directory can match you with college programs that meet your criteria in a few simple steps.
 Learn more now.

 Founded in 1701, Yale University is a private Ivy League research university located in New Haven, Connecticut.
 Yale University holds the high-status of being the third-oldest institution of higher education in the United States.
 The School of Art offers fine art graduate degree programs in the areas of Graphic Design, Painting and Printmaking, Photography, and Sculpture.
 Yale’s School of Art is a highly renowned fine arts program.

 Rhode Island School of Design (RISD) was founded in 1877 as a private fine arts and design college.
 The School of Design is located in Providence, Rhode Island.
 Within the Fine Arts Division are 10 departments of study, about 8 of which offer Master of Fine Arts (MFA) degrees.
 Notable Alumni include James Franco and Dale Chilhuly.
 RISD’s Fine Arts Division is one of the top schools for Fine Arts in the United States.